PrefectHQ/prefect/docs/concepts/automations.md

 - Flow run state change
   - Note - Flow Run Tags currently are only evaluated with `OR` criteria
 - Work pool status
+- Work queue status
 - Deployment status
 - Metric thresholds, such as average duration, lateness, or completion percentage
+- Incident declarations (available on Pro and Enterprise plans)
 - Custom event triggers

 !!! note "Automations API"
     The [automations API](https://app.prefect.cloud/api/docs#tag/Automations) enables further programmatic customization of trigger and action policies based on arbitrary [events](https://app.prefect.cloud/api/docs#tag/Events).

-Importantly, triggers can be configured not only in reaction to events, but also proactively: to trigger in the absence of an event you expect to see.
+Importantly, triggers can be configured not only in reaction to events, but also proactively: to fire in the absence of an expected event.

 ![Configuring a trigger for an automation in Prefect Cloud.](/img/ui/automations-trigger.png)

 For example, in the case of flow run state change triggers, you might expect production flows to finish in no longer than thirty minutes.
 But transient infrastructure or network issues could cause your flow to get “stuck” in a running state.
 A trigger could kick off an action if the flow stays in a running state for more than 30 minutes.
-This action could be on the flow itself, such as canceling or restarting it, or it could take the form of a notification so someone can take manual remediation steps.
+This action could be taken on the flow itself, such as canceling or restarting it.
+Or the action could take the form of a notification so someone can take manual remediation steps.
+Or you could set both actions to to take place when the trigger occurs.

 ### Actions